alxx/surikat/README.md

 #### Errors

-Application errors, type errors or model validation errors are return inside a field named `error`.
+As per [GraphQL specs](http://facebook.github.io/graphql/June2018/#sec-Errors), application errors, type errors or model validation errors are return inside a field named `errors` which is an array.

 #### Arguments